getcarina/getcarina.com/_getting-started/008-glossary.md

 ##### scheduler

 A mechanism that is responsible for the life cycle of a container.
 The scheduler chooses the best *segment* to put the container in, and starts, stops, and destroys the container when requested.
 Different scheduler strategies can be used to pick the best segment to hold a container.
 In Carina, the spread scheduler strategy is used.

+##### Swarm agent

+The component on a segment that accepts commands from the *Swarm manager*.
+The agent communicates with the Docker Engine to perform the commands, such as running containers.

+##### Swarm manager

+The component that orchestrates and schedules containers across an entire cluster.
+The Swarm manager assigns your containers to the segments in the cluster via the *Swarm agent*.